yahoo/HaloDB/docs/benchmarks.md

 ## Why HaloDB is fast.
 HaloDB is not necessarily a better storage engine than RocksDB or KyotoCabinet.
-HaloDB was written for a specific type of workload, and therefore had the advantage of optimizing for that workload, the trade-offs that HaloDB makes might make it sub-optimal for certain other workloads.
+HaloDB was written for a specific type of workload, and therefore had the advantage of optimizing for that workload; the trade-offs that HaloDB makes might make it sub-optimal for other workloads (best to run benchmarks to verify).
 HaloDB also offers only a small subset of features that RocksDB supports.

 All writes to HaloDB are sequential writes to append-only log files.
 HaloDB uses a background compaction job to clean up stale data.